 Direct answer

-Yes — anonymize by default, with eyes open about the cost.
-Strip the "OpenAI said" / "Gemini said" labels before a moderator synthesizes the debate.
-This reduces a specific, documented failure mode: LLM judges tend to favor outputs from themselves or their siblings.
+Anonymize by default.
+The "OpenAI said" / "Gemini said" labels get dropped before the moderator writes the synthesis.
+This kills a specific, documented problem — LLM judges tend to favor outputs from themselves or their siblings.
 But you pay for it.
-Identity carries calibration signal — which model is strong at security, which is strong at concurrency, which tends to over-flag — and anonymization throws that signal away.
+Identity carries calibration signal, and anonymization throws that signal away.

-The right answer depends on the consensus mode.
+The right call depends on the consensus mode.
 For moderator-decides, anonymize.
-For a weighted voting threshold where per-provider weight encodes domain expertise, do not.
-Joint Chiefs anonymizes before the final synthesis and keeps provider attribution in the transcript so you can audit afterward.
+For weighted voting where per-provider weight encodes domain expertise, don't.
+Joint Chiefs anonymizes before the final synthesis and keeps attribution in the transcript so you can audit after the fact.

 What anonymization actually means

-In a multi-model debate, each spoke emits a list of findings.
-Each finding has a title, a severity, a file and line, a rationale, and — if left unredacted — a provider label.
-Anonymization is the step that removes the label before the moderator's context window is assembled.
+In a multi-model debate, each spoke produces findings.
+Each finding has a title, severity, file, line, rationale, and — if you don't strip it — a provider label.
+Anonymization pulls the label before the moderator's context gets assembled.

 What gets removed:

-The point is to force the moderator — often an LLM itself — to weight findings by the quality of their argument rather than by pattern-matching on brand.
-Research on LLM-as-judge has found repeatedly that judges tend to prefer outputs from themselves or from models in their own family.
-Removing the label removes the shortcut.
+The point is to force the moderator — often an LLM itself — to weigh findings by argument quality, not by pattern-matching on brand.
+LLM-as-judge research has found repeatedly that judges prefer outputs from themselves or their family.
+Pulling the label pulls the shortcut.

 Three ways identity leaks through

 Anonymization is not airtight.
-A sufficiently attentive reader — human or model — can often guess which provider wrote which finding, for three reasons.
+A careful reader — human or model — can often guess which provider wrote which finding.
+Three reasons.

 1. Writing style

 Models have voices.
-One tends toward long, qualifying sentences with hedged confidence.
+One writes long, qualifying sentences with hedged confidence.
 Another is terse and list-heavy.
-A third opens every finding with a brief restatement of the problem.
+A third restates the problem before every finding.
 These fingerprints are stable across prompts and hard to scrub without rewriting the content itself.
-A moderator from the same family as a spoke can often recognize the sibling.
+A moderator from the same family as a spoke can often recognize its sibling.

 2. Characteristic vocabulary

-Word choice leaks identity.
-One model favors "utilize" where another says "use."
+Word choice leaks.
+One model prefers "utilize" where another says "use."
 One says "consider" where another says "you might."
-Technical vocabulary leaks harder: a model trained more heavily on one security corpus will reach for a specific set of terms (TOCTOU, use-after-free, prototype pollution) that another model uses less often.
-You cannot remove this without rewriting the finding into something generic, at which point you have degraded the content.
+Technical vocabulary leaks harder — a model trained heavily on one security corpus reaches for terms (TOCTOU, use-after-free, prototype pollution) that another model uses less often.
+You can't remove this without rewriting the finding into something generic, at which point the content is worse.

 3. Formatting preferences

-Bullet depth, bold usage, code fence style, use of headers inside a finding, presence of trailing summary — all fingerprints.
-Some models obey output schemas rigidly.
+Bullet depth, bold usage, code fence style, headers inside findings, trailing summaries — all fingerprints.
+Some models obey output schemas strictly.
 Others drift.
-A judge that has seen enough output from each provider starts recognizing layout alone.
+A judge that has seen enough output from each provider starts recognizing the layout alone.

-None of this means anonymization is pointless.
-Removing the explicit label still meaningfully reduces bias — the leak is a degraded signal, not a clean one.
-But anonymization is a mitigation, not a guarantee, and anyone designing around it should understand that.
+None of this makes anonymization pointless.
+Pulling the explicit label still cuts bias meaningfully — the leak is degraded signal, not clean signal.
+But it's a mitigation, not a guarantee.
+Design around that.

 When anonymization helps most

-The clearest win is the moderator-decides mode.
-In this mode, after spokes debate through their rounds, the final decision is written by a single model — in Joint Chiefs, this defaults to Claude — which reads the full transcript and produces the consensus output.
-This is the step where LLM-as-judge bias has the most documented effect, and the step where anonymization has the most to offer.
+The clearest win is moderator-decides mode.
+Spokes debate through their rounds, and then a single model — in Joint Chiefs, Claude by default — reads the full transcript and writes the consensus.
+That's the step where LLM-as-judge bias has the biggest effect, and the step where anonymization has the most to offer.

 Three specific cases where anonymization is worth the calibration loss: